 One topic that we also want to touch on briefly is portfolio rebalancing.
 Let’s assume that you are younger and have a few decades left before retirement.
 Given your time horizon and appetite for risk you might feel comfortable with investing 90% in stocks and 10% in bonds (like the 2055 taget date fund).

-If your low-cost equity (stock) index fund outperforms your bonds, you might realize at year end that your allocation to stocks has grown to 95% stocks.
+If your low-cost equity (stock) index fund outperforms your bonds, you might realize at year-end that your allocation to stocks has grown to 95% stocks.
 In order to rebalance your portfolio back down to 90% stock (or lower) you can either sell some of the stock index funds to buy bonds, or simply invest more into bonds with your new savings and investments.

 The goal here is to have your asset allocation reflect your risk tolerance.
 As you have children or experience other life events your risk tolerance will probably shift one way or another.
 Rebalancing is simply shifting your portfolio back to your desired allocation.
-We think looking at this once a year is sufficient for most of you, since there’s other things you probably like doing in your spare time.
+We think looking at this once a year is sufficient for most of you, since there are other things you probably like doing in your spare time.

 Don’t forget that asset allocation applies to ALL of your investments, regardless of whether they are in a 401K, IRA, Roth IRA, or taxable trading account!